-On 17 April 2018 Falcon welcomed the decision by the NT government to lift the moratorium on hydraulic fracturing.
-Resumption of field work with Origin to start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
+On 17 April 2018 Falcon welcomed the decision by the Northern Territory ("NT") government to lift the moratorium on hydraulic fracturing.
+Resumption of field work with Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.